loicreboursiere/AudioProcessing-course/README.md

 Here is the code material on which is based a 12h Audio Processing course based on [JUCE](http://juce.com).
 The different steps of this course can be accessed through the following tags :

-1. step-0 : base code for our course, mainly based on [Looping audio using the AudioSampleBuffer class](https://docs.juce.com/master/tutorial_looping_audio_sample_buffer.html) JUCE turorial, with few adjustments.
+1. step-0 : base code for our course.
+Basically it is a file player.
+It has been mainly based on [Looping audio using the AudioSampleBuffer class](https://docs.juce.com/master/tutorial_looping_audio_sample_buffer.html) JUCE turorial, with few adjustments.

 ## Code